mysociety/ceuk-marking/README.md

 should be downloaded as an Excel sheet from the Google sheet populated by CEUK.

+Details on file strucures can be found in DATA.md

 ### Data structure

 See the separate ARCHITECTURE.md file for full details on the underlying